Tomboy: 19th century

-In Charlotte Perkin Gilman's 1898 book, Women and Economics, the author lauds the health benefits of being a tomboy, that girls should be "not feminine till it is time to be".
+In Charlotte Perkins Gilman's 1898 book, Women and Economics, the author lauds the health benefits of being a tomboy, that girls should be "not feminine till it is time to be".
 Joseph Lee, a playground advocate, wrote in 1915 that a "tomboy phase" was crucial to physical development of young girls between the ages of 8 and 13.
 Coupled with the birth of first wave feminism and the US's depressed economy, tomboyism amongst young girls emerged because the young girls' parents permitted or even promoted the tomboy upbringing due to the decaying economy and the American turbulent political climate.

 Late 19th century and Civil War

 During the American Civil War, American society fully realized the importance of healthy women.
 When hostilities of the North and South broke out and thousands of men fled to the battlefield, many adolescent girls and young women were pushed to be responsible for tasks that would be traditionally considered in the men's realm.
 Women who had not been allowed to have independent bank accounts were now expected to take care of the finances.
-American wives, mothers, and young girls who used to rely on the men in the household for security now had the duty of protecting their homes from the army.
+American wives, mothers, and young girls who used to rely on the men in the household for security now had the duty of protecting their homes from the enemy.
 As a result, mothers focused on improving the physical constitution of their daughters while taking care of their own.
 Many women who had subscribed to the Cult of True Womanhood before the Civil War found themselves engaging in an array of masculine actions during it.
-In short, women were given the duties of men during the period of Civil War, leading to tomboyism.
+Women being given the duties of men during the period of Civil War encouraged tomboyism.

-20th century: Second wave feminism and gay liberation
+20th century: second wave feminism

-While first wave feminism mainly focused on women's suffrage, second wave feminism expanded the discussion of gender inequality in areas such as sexuality, family dynamics, workspace, and laws in relation with patriarchy and culture.
-With the main purpose of critiquing the patriarchal systematic injustice, this movement leaded to abortion victory, and opened avenues for gender minorities in education, employment, and legal protection against domestic violence.
-This created space for the gay liberation movement in the 1960s-1980s advocated against the societal shame on gay pride.
-With the advocates launching gay pride parades in the United States, Canada, Western Europe, Australia, and New Zealand, tomboys were liberated from their heteronormative duties of femininity and compulsory heterosexual relationships with men, especially those ones who identify as lesbians.
+While first wave feminism mainly focused on women's suffrage, second wave feminism expanded the discussion of gender inequality in areas such as sexuality, family dynamics, workspace, and laws in relation to patriarchy and culture.
+With the main purpose of critiquing the patriarchal system, this movement opened avenues for women in education, employment, and legal protection against domestic violence.

+Late 20th century

 In the late 20th century, the term tomboy describes girls who wear unfeminine clothing, actively engage in physical sports, and embrace what are often known as "boy toys" such as cars, or other activities usually associated with boys.
 The term is used less frequently than before in the West mainly because it is now a societal norm for adolescent girls to engage in physical activities, play with peers of the same and opposite gender, and wear comfortable clothing.

+Beginning 21st century

+Sebastian Zulch of Bustle argued that since the term tomboy implicitly associates a behavior to masculine gender and reminds the societal expectation for girls, its use could be considered condescending and sexist.